in-toto/attestation/spec/predicates/vuln.md

 The in-toto [attestation] framework and a [Vulnerability scanner tool].

-## Use Cases
+## Use cases

 When sharing the results of a vulnerability scan using an attestation, there is certain metadata that is crucial to trust and reuse this information.
-Information about the scanner used during the scanning is relevant to trust these resuls.
+Information about the scanner used during the scanning is relevant to trust these results.
 The state of the vulnerability database used to search for vulnerabilities defines the accuracy of the results.
 Other metadata information such as the timestamp when the scan finished could define the reusability of these results.

 ## Model

 This is a predicate type that fits within the larger [Attestation] framework.
+The following model aims to provide a well defined list of fields so that consumers know how to start exchaging their scanner results.

+This predicate model is inspired by [cosign vulnerability attestation](https://github.com/sigstore/cosign/blob/main/specs/COSIGN_VULN_ATTESTATION_SPEC.md).

 ## Schema